Rental Property Registration & Licensing

 Addendum to Rental Licensing Checklist for Multifamily Properties - Home Inspectors will use this form in addition to the License Inspection Form to inspect common areas in multi-family dwellings, rooming houses, and hotels.

-Sanitation Guide - A sample form to be provided to tenants regarding trash removal and recycling.
+Sample Form to be provided to tenants regarding trash removal and recycling.

 Frequently Asked Questions - Frequently asked questions and answers about new licensing and registration requirements.